-The Manifold Command Window provides a dialog for writing and executing queries in SQL and for interactively writing and executing scripts in various programming languages using the Command window as a REPL (Read-Eval-Print Loop) console for the specified language.
+The Command Window provides a dialog for writing and executing queries in SQL and for interactively writing and executing scripts in programming languages using the Command window as a REPL (Read-Eval-Print Loop) console for the specified language.
 This topic discusses the Command Window in the context of SQL queries.
-For information on scripting, see the Manifold API Documentation website.
+For information on scripting, see the API Documentation website.
 Press F1 when a Command Window is open for a web-based quick reference guide to keyboard shortcuts.

 Command windows will pop open automatically when we open a query or a script component in the project pane by double-clicking on it, to allow us to edit that query or script.

 Launch a new Command window for SQL with a Ctrl-Tilde (the ~ character) keyboard shortcut (more accurately, a Ctrl-backquote for the name of the unshifted character which shares that key with the shifted tilde ~ character on US keyboards).

 Open a standalone Command window without creating a query or script component in the Project pane by using the View - New Command Window menu command.

 Manifold's built-in parallel query database engine provides an always-on ability to write and to execute SQL queries.

 Launch a Command Window for SQL using Ctrl-Tilde (the ~ character) or View - New Command Window - SQL.